codebreakdown/boxci-site/source/references/command_line_interface/index.html.markdown

 This will build your initial Puppet hiearchy, Puppet manifests, and your projects Vagrantfile.
 It does this by looking at your `.boxci.yml` and gathering information to build you the best initial environment configuration possible.
-It takes no addition options.
+It takes no additional options.

 ## boxci test